francescmm/GitQlient/README.md

 #### DEB package for Ubuntu

-For now there is no GitQlient in the official repos of Ubuntu or Debian.
+For now there is no GitQlient in the official repos of Ubuntu or Debian ([Ubuntu bug](https://bugs.launchpad.net/ubuntu/+bug/1982772)).
 However, to install it via .deb package, go to the [releases page](https://github.com/francescmm/GitQlient/releases) and download the package from the version you want.
 Once you download it, you can install it using apt-get command as root.

-**Note:** This option is available only from GitQlient 1.4.3.

 ### Windows